Ranma ½: Manga

 North American publisher Viz Media originally released Ranma ½ in a monthly comic book format that contained two chapters each from 1992 to 2003, and had the images "flipped" to read left-to-right, causing the art to be mirrored.
 These were periodically collected into graphic novels.
 On March 18, 2004, after releasing 21 volumes, Viz announced that it would reprint a number of its graphic novels.
 The content remained the same, but the novels moved to a smaller format with different covers and a price drop.
 Each volume covers roughly the same amount of material as the Japanese volumes, but retained its left-to-right format and had minor differences in grouping so that it spans 36 volumes rather than the original 38.
 The final volume was released in stores on November 14, 2006, thus making it Viz's longest running manga, spanning over 13 years.
 At Anime Expo on July 7, 2013, Viz Media announced re-release of the manga in a format that combines two individual volumes into a single large one, and restores the original right-to-left reading order (a first in North America for this series).
-The first 2-in-1 book (volumes 1-2) was published on March 11, 2014; the final (volumes 35-36) in January, 2017.
-As of July 27, 2021, VIZ has released all 19 2-in-1 books digitally.
+The first 2-in-1 book (volumes 1–2) was published on March 11, 2014; the final (volumes 35–36) on March 14, 2017.
+On July 27, 2021, Viz released all 19 2-in-1 books digitally.
 Madman Entertainment publishes the two-in-one version in Australasia.

 Together with Spriggan, it was the first manga published in Portugal, by Texto Editora in 1995.